JabRef/user-documentation/en/faq/osx.md

 ## Q: After installing JabRef 5.9 on macOS ventura I get the error message: JabRef 5.9 is damaged and cannot be opened

-A: Execute `xattr -d http://com.apple.quarantine /Applications/JabRef.app`
+A: Execute `xattr -d com.apple.quarantine /Applications/JabRef.app`

 Because we could not get 5.9 notarized correctly from Apple this step is unfortuantely necessary.